Multi-File Comparison

 verilog_top.vcd # Verilog wrappervhdl_core.ghw # VHDL implementationRemoving Files

-Section titled “Removing Files”- Click X on individual files in Files & Scopes panel
+Section titled “Removing Files”- Click X on individual files in the Files & Scopes panel

 - Or click Remove All to clear everything